PlanB-Network/bitcoin-educational-content/courses/btc104/en.md

 Sounds a little confusing?
 Don't worry.
 Here is an example:

-Suppose you have $50 US and want to send this money to your friends and family using USDt.
-To initiate this process, you log into your online exchange and trade your $50 US dollars for $50 USDt.
-However, this exchange doesn't merely conjure up $50 worth of fresh USDt.
+Suppose you have 50 dollars US and want to send this money to your friends and family using USDt.
+To initiate this process, you log into your online exchange and trade your 50 US dollars for 50 USDt.
+However, this exchange doesn't merely conjure up 50 dollars worth of fresh USDt.
 Instead, periodically, when the exchange's USDt reserves run low, the issuer, in this scenario, Tether, generates new USDt for the exchange in return for USD.
 The USD backs these newly created USDt tokens.
-This ensures that each circulating $1 USDt is substantiated by equivalent cash or cash equivalents.
+This ensures that each circulating 1 USDt is substantiated by equivalent cash or cash equivalents.

 With this in mind, when you acquire USDt, it's not a freshly minted issuance.
 Rather, at a prior point, the exchange swapped USD for USDt, which you're now acquiring from the exchange.
 As time progresses and more users purchase USDt, the exchange's reserves dwindle while its USD holdings expand.
 This prompts the exchange to once again communicate with Tether to generate additional USDt in exchange for USD.